-The authors appreciate the efforts of three anonymous advisors and the editors of PSQ for their very helpful suggestions.
-The authors acknowledge the support of the Moody Foundation of Galveston Texas and the efforts of Brandon Schneider in developing some aspects of the data employed here the Obama administration, a bipartisan coalition temporarily restructured post-cloture debate for nominations and legislative matters by passing SRes.
+successfully invoking cloture, applying different limitations to different kinds of appointments.
+Interestingly, while many observers saw Senate Majority Leader Mitch McConnell's 2019 use of the nuclear option as an apocalyptic alteration of the Senate's rules, these changes represent just part of a broader alteration begun in the 113th Congress.
+During the Obama administration, a bipartisan coalition temporarily restructured postcloture debate for nominations and legislative matters by passing S. Res.
 15 (January 24, 2013).
-For appointments, the resolution temporarily revised downward post-cloture debate from 30 to 8 hours for all "sub-cabinet" nominations and to 2 hours for district courts.
+For appointments, the resolution temporarily revised downward postcloture debate from 30 to 8 hours for all "sub-cabinet" nominations and to 2 hours for district courts.